dannng/dannng.github.io/docs/glossary.markdown

 ### Character
 A computer-interpretable unit of information that displays as an alphabetic letter, number, or symbol.

-Examples include: punctuation, white space, accented Latin letter, Chinese glyph, Korean syllabic block, Unicode snowman (☃).
+Examples include: punctuation, white space, accented Latin letter, Chinese glyph, Korean syllabic block, Unicode snowman (&#9731;).

 Note that characters can be represented in multiple-byte-wide encodings, which is applicable in most non-Latin character sets.

 See also:
-- [Character](https://dictionary.archivists.org/entry/character.html) (SAA Dictionary of Archives Terminology): note that depending on the character encoding, a character may comprise more than one byte (e.g. in UTF-8, a character can be 1–4 bytes)
+- [Character](https://dictionary.archivists.org/entry/character.html) (SAA Dictionary of Archives Terminology): note that depending on the [character encoding](#character-encoding), a character may comprise more than one byte (e.g., in UTF-8, a character can be 1–4 bytes)
 - [Byte](https://www.dpconline.org/handbook/glossary#B) (DPC Digital Preservation Handbook)

 ### Character encoding
 The method by which a series of bits corresponds to glyphs that have meaning to human readers.
 The most common as of 2020 is UTF-8, maintained by the Unicode foundation, which uses between 1 and 4 8-bit bytes.
-The variability of UTF-8 allows for the encoding of a large number of characters, ensuring that many of the world's character sets can be encoded in UTF-8, allowing for a level of international interoperability not available previously.
+The variability of UTF-8 allows for the encoding of a large number of [characters](#character), ensuring that many of the world's character sets can be encoded in UTF-8, allowing for a level of international interoperability not available previously.
 While UTF-8 is common now, this has not always been the case.
 Older encodings abound and create complications for users attempting to understand objects, particularly those whose creating environment utilized non-English Western languages or non-Western character sets.

 See also:
 - [Encoding](http://www.digitizationguidelines.gov/term.php?term=encoding)] (FADGI Glossary): expanded definition

 ### Container
 A container is a data encapsulator but requires a program to present its data.
 The general container can store files or, recursively, other containers.

 For instance, a file system is a container of files.
-A floppy disk that is fully devoted to a FAT12 file system is a container for that file system, and also indirectly is a container for the file system's files.
-A larger disk will typically have a partition system, which contains partitions, each of which contains a file system, each of which contains files.
-A Zip file contains files and can yield files when opened with an unzipping program.
+A floppy disk that is fully devoted to a FAT12 file system is a container for that [file system](#file-system), and also indirectly is a container for the file system's files.
+A larger disk will typically have a partition system, which contains [partitions](#partition), each of which contains a file system, each of which contains files.
+A Zip [file](#file) contains files and can yield files when opened with an unzipping program.

-Examples: Partitioned disk medium, disk image of a partitioned disk medium, disk partition formatted with a file system, email with attachments
+Examples: Partitioned disk medium, [disk image](#disk-image) of a partitioned disk medium, disk partition formatted with a file system, email with attachments

-Synonyms: Physical container (when needed to distinguish from the reduced-scope logical container)
+Synonyms: Physical container (when needed to distinguish from the reduced-scope [logical container](#logical-container))

 ### Copy (v)
 An act of replicating content.